speedment/speedment-doc/pages/maven.md

     </build>
 ```

-If you call the Maven goal `mvn speedment:clear`, then it will still clear everything, even if the `skipClear` property is set to `true`.
+Calling the Maven target `mvn speedment:clear` will still clear everything, even if the `skipClear` property is set to `true`.

 ### Setting Other Plugin POM Parameters
 A number of Plugin parameters can be set in the POM file as shown in this table: